untoldengine/UntoldEngine/docs/API/GettingStarted.md

 no ModelIO dependency.
 It supports runtime mesh data, PBR materials, texture references, transforms, bounds, and exported animation clips.

-> **Note:** The exporter requires [Blender](https://www.blender.org).

-You can convert assets with either Untold Engine Studio or the CLI.
-If you are new to Untold Engine, start with the Editor.
-If you prefer terminal workflows or need repeatable asset export commands, use the CLI.
+You can convert assets with either the Untold Engine Blender addon or the CLI.

-### Option 1: Editor
+### Option 1: Blender add-on

-To convert a USDZ file into the `.untold` format using the editor:
+To convert a USDZ file into the `.untold` format using the add-on, follow the directions in [Using Blender Addon](UsingBlenderAddon.md).

+After the model has been converted to `.untold` format:

-1. Click on "Import" in the Asset Browser View.
+1. Click on "Import" in the Asset Browser View in the Editor.
 2. Click on "Import Models"
-3. Find a USDZ file you want to convert
-4. Click on Export
-5. When the export has completed, you will see your new `.untold` model under the Model Category
+3. When the import has completed, you will see your new `.untold` model under the Model Category.

 At this point, head over to your Xcode project.
 You will also notice that your `.untold` model is under `Sources/<ProjectName>/GameData/Models`.